 We were told to think and talk positively to make ourselves happy.
 This husband was doing exactly that, but how did he become miserable?

-controlling our life.
+To understand this, we need to know that there are several selves controlling our life.
 Our ego is one of them.
-Ego can drive us to do things in order to pursue success and happiness.
-But when our self image (another “self”) isn’t in alignment, our ego cannot make us do the right things.
+The ego can drive us to do things in order to pursue success and happiness.
+But when our self-image (another “self”) isn’t in alignment, our ego cannot make us do the right things.

 Motivational speakers and personal development coaches teach us the benefits and power of positive thinking.
 They convince us to change our old habits of negative thinking.
 But we easily get back to our old habits no matter how hard we try to change them.

-What is self image?
+What is self-image?

-is associated with trouble; that rich people are mean and not happy.
-So we never aware that our true belief about money keeps us from being rich, no matter how hard we try or think.
+Because all the time we were told that we need money to live better; that money is associated with trouble; that rich people are mean and not happy.
+So we are never aware that our belief about money keeps us from being rich, no matter how hard we try or think.

-to avoid having difficult conversations with his wife and himself.
-He was taught to think positive to make things work.
+In that real story, the husband was hyper-positive to avoid having difficult conversations with his wife and himself.
+He was taught to think positively to make things work.
 But it didn’t work.